elgw/kdtree/README.md

 | sklearn  |             187 s | 968 s |     1155 s | 20580 MB |

 ## Current validation steps

 More tests should be written.
 Especially to cover corner cases.
 The current test pack includes:

 - Should compile with zero warnings using `gcc -Wall -Wextra -pedantic -std=gnu11 -g3 -fanalyzer`.
-- Passes the few tests in `kdtree_ut.c`.
+- Passes the few tests in `kdtree_ut.c`, some of them are comparisons to brute force calculations.
 - **valgrind** finds no issues.

 ## To Do